LakshayChhabra248/My-Projects/Clear the Clutter/Readme.md

 4.  **Observe the Results:** Once the script executes, you'll see new subfolders created within your specified directory, each containing the files of the corresponding extension.

+**Contribute:**

+Your contributions are welcome!
+If you have ideas for new features, improvements, or bug fixes, please feel free to submit a pull request.

+**Created By:** Lakshay Chhabra